Company registration in Slovenia

 How can you employ staff in Slovenia?

-Setting up a country on foreign soil is hard, especially if you don’t speak the local language that most of your workers will speak.
+Setting up a company in Slovenia as a foreign is taking much time and with that money if you are left on your own, especially if you don’t speak the local language that most of your workers will speak.
 Additionally, employment regulations and laws vary from country to country.
 As such, hiring the right people to do the job can be challenging.

 To ensure that your business doesn’t come to a halt, CompyCo will take care of all your employee registrations.
 Our professionals in Slovenia are equipped to handle the recruitment needs of your business expertly.

-From helping you register your company to employ Slovenian employees to offering a range of other HR services, we help you take care of several aspects of employment so you can focus solely on your business.
+From helping you with setting up a company in to employ Slovenian employees to offering a range of other HR services, we help you take care of several aspects of employment so you can focus solely on your business.

 We offer unique and tailor-made employment solutions for your business that include writing employment agreements, directly employing professionals, and recruiting new talent.
 We also provide payroll services and ensure that your business doesn’t violate any local regulations.